knownasilya/google-maps-markup/README.md

 #### Actions

 - `afterAddFeature` - Fires after finishing some markup on the map.
 Passes the result as the first argument, i.e. `afterAddFeature(result) {}`.
-- `afterClearResults` - Fires after clicking "Clear" for a mode.
-Passes the mode as the first argument, i.e `afterClearResults(mode) {}`.
+- `afterClearResults` - Fires after clicking "Clear"

 ### Service